rnb3ds/docs-site/docs/en/httpc/api-reference/interfaces.md

 }
 ```

-Domain-scoped client that automatically manages cookies and request headers.
+Domain-scoped client with automatic cookie and header management.
 See [Domain Client](./domain-client) and [Session Management](./session) for details.

 ## RetryPolicy